pasdoy/hbasepy/README.md

 ```

 ##Missing feature?
-The lib doesn't cover all endpoint options (end_row, timestamp).
+The lib doesn't cover all endpoint options.
 You can always open a pr with new ones.
 If you have more info on the `/multiget` endpoint please open an issue.
 I found it in a mailing list without any spec like column filter, timestamp filter, etc.

 ##Run tests
 ```